The Great New Wonderful

 The Great New Wonderful is a 2005 American comedy-drama film written by Sam Catlin and directed by Danny Leiner.
-It stars Naseeruddin Shah, Tony Shalhoub, Jim Gaffigan, Maggie Gyllenhaal and Olympia Dukakis, and tells the tales of several New Yorkers a year after the September 11, 2001 terrorist attacks.
+It stars Naseeruddin Shah, Tony Shalhoub, Jim Gaffigan, Sharat Saxena, Maggie Gyllenhaal and Olympia Dukakis, and tells the tales of several New Yorkers a year after the September 11, 2001 terrorist attacks.
 The film premiered on April 22, 2005 at the Tribeca Film Festival and was released in the United States on June 26, 2006.

 Plot

 The Great New Wonderful is a series of vignettes of incidents taking place concurrently around Manhattan.
 The only other thing linking the incidents is the month in which they occur: September 2002.
 Recurring themes include frustration and sugar.